johanbook/docs/docs/databases/relational_databases/indexes.md

 # Indexes

 A **database index** is an index to more quickly search a table.
-It behaves like a tree.

-One can index a specific column for faster search speeds in exchange for slower writes and more memory consumption.
-Using indexes avoids full-table scans.
+The index uses a tree-like data structure, avoiding the need for full-table scans.
+However, adding an index to a table requires the index to be updated when the table is updated.
+This causes slower writes and a higher memory consumption.
+See the example below for how to create an index.

 ```sql
 CREATE TABLE person (